-Senior Fitness Programs: Safety, Endurance, Strength And Fall Prevention
+Senior Fitness Programs: Safety, Endurance and Strength

-Engaging in a lifestyle that incorporates exercise can help you feel and look your best.
+Engaging in a lifestyle that incorporates exercise programs can help you feel and look your best.
 For seniors, staying fit also can help reduce the risk of a number of chronic health problems — including diabetes, heart disease and some cancers — and can lessen arthritis pain.

-What should you know before you start a fitness program, and how can you incorporate the four primary types of exercise?
+What should you know before you start a senior fitness program, and how can you incorporate the four primary types of exercise?

 Safety Comes First